tony1ee/HyperVideo/README.md

 ![](player.gif)
 1. click on the bounding boxes (hyperlinks) when playing video
 2. target video at target frame will start playing

+# Source Code
+Full source code is available upon request.
+Due to policy restrictions no public repository is availble.